Loader gif

 Your FICA taxes will be withheld from your wages as a household employee.
 Household employers are not required to withhold income tax from your pay; however, you can request that they do so to make things easier for you.
 If you go this route, you must fill out a W-4 form, so your employer knows how much income tax to withhold.

 If your employer doesn’t withhold income tax, you must make estimated quarterly tax payments to pay your income tax during the year.
-If you choose to e-file with us, TaxAct® can help you set up automatic estimated tax payments for the coming year through Electronic Funds Withdrawal.
+If you choose to e-file with us, TaxAct® can help you set up automatic estimated for the coming year through Electronic Funds Withdrawal.

 What is Schedule H?